 We stock a wide range of conservation grade and museum grade mountcard.
 These can also be bought by the sheet.

 As a standard we use conservation/white core mountcard, as it is pre-treated to remove the majority of lignin (acid).
 The manufacturer guarantees that the core will stay white for at least 25 years.
-Made from high quality alpha cellulose, it is 1400 and 3000 micron thicknesses with a sheet size of 815 x 1120mm, available for purchase in store as a sheet or made to measure.
+Made from high quality alpha cellulose, it is 1400 or 3000 micron thicknesses with a sheet size of 815 x 1120mm, available for purchase in store as a sheet or made to measure.

 Whitecore complies with Fine Art Trade Guild (FATG) conservation level standards making it ideal for a wide variety of applications.
 Uses include mounting of prints, drawings and conservation framing.